SonnyBurnett/codechallenge/README.md

 ## Running the notebooks

-The notebooks contain a directed step to step explaining the how the problem is solved, executes the solution and even loads the python file to show it in GitHub.
-Here below the relative links have been added.
+The notebooks contain a directed step to step explaining the how the problem is solved, executes the solution and even loads the python file in GitHub you already see the preview.
+Here below the direct links have been added.

 ### Current problems notebooks

-You can use the direct link to jump to the Jupyler Notebook, no local installation is needed on GitHub.
+You can use the direct link to jump to the Jupyler Notebook preview, no local installation is needed on GitHub.

 ####Beginner problems:
 1. [Project Euler Problem 1 notebook](https://github.com/Sre14/sre14-ep/blob/master/notebooks/Project%20Euler%20Problem%201.ipynb): 'notebooks\Project Euler Problem 1.ipymb'